SujitJustineBarwa/Workspace-Configuration-Space-2D-Plot-Robot-Motion-Planning-/README.md

 # Description
-**Problem Statement :**\
+Special Thanks to Atul Thakur Sir (from IIT PATNA) **Problem Statement :**\
 Assume a two-arm manipulator with two revolute joints.
 Write a code in language of your choice (Matlab can be easy though) to do the following.\
 1.Draw the robot world to display the robot and some polygonal obstacles.\